Joonasko/WISE/README.md

 json

 Installation:
 No installation is required as the application is installed in a singularity container located in LUMI.
-The container takes the python scripts as input and uses them to run both input data editing and handles the model runs.
+The container takes the python scripts (python_scripts_container) as input and uses them to run both input data editing and handles the model runs.

 How to run:
 python run_wildfires_wise.py -year 2020 -month 06 -day 24 -expid a0c1